Babaoshan Revolutionary Cemetery

-The Babaoshan Revolutionary Cemetery (八宝山革命公墓) is Beijing's main resting place for the highest-ranking revolutionary heroes, high government officials and, in recent years, individuals deemed of major importance due to their contributions to society.
+The Babaoshan Revolutionary Cemetery (八宝山革命公墓) is Beijing's main resting place for the highest-ranking revolutionary heroes, high-ranking party and state leaders and, in recent years, individuals deemed of major importance due to their contributions to society.
 In Chinese, Babaoshan literally means "The Eight-Treasure Mountains".
-The cemetery is located in the Shijingshan District, a municipality located in western Beijing.
+The cemetery is located in Babaoshan Subdistrict, Shijingshan District, in western Beijing Municipality.

 History

 The Babaoshan Revolutionary Cemetery, with an area of 0.10 square kilometres and located in the western frontiers of Beijing's massive urban sprawl, was first built as a temple in honor of General Gang Bing, a Ming dynasty soldier who castrated himself as an act of obedience for the Yongle Emperor.
 The emperor designated the area surrounding the temple as the final resting place of concubines and eunuchs.
-Over time, the Taoist temple became a place for retired eunuchs only, which it remained for five centuries of imperial rule until it was converted to honor the elite of the Chinese Communist Party five decades ago.
+Over time, the Taoist temple became a senior's home for retired eunuchs.
 The official name of the temple was (褒忠护国祠 (bāo zhōng hù guó cí)), roughly translating into Temple of Loyalty and Defender of the Nation.